 Ellen Lupton gave the Saturday evening keynote, “Typography and Authorship.”
 She filled her presentation with painted imagery, which I assume she made herself.
 These added quite a visual punch to her slides.

-As Paul Stiff had on the morning before, Ellen mentioned that the designer as author trend from the early 1990s was a reaction to the availability of Desktop Publishing tools.1 Yet, according to Ellen, in their rush toward authorship, designers overlooked that French philosophy had already concluded the “death of the author” in the late 1960s.
+As Paul Stiff had on the morning before, Ellen mentioned that the designer as author trend from the early 1990s was a reaction to the availability of Desktop Publishing tools. ((If everyone could become a designer, what was it that classically trained designers could do to set themselves apart from their new competitors?))
+Yet, according to Ellen, in their rush toward authorship, designers overlooked that French philosophy had already concluded the “death of the author” in the late 1960s.

 From the death of the author, she transitioned to a discussion about e-reader devices.
 An early Kindle adopter, she would later prefer the iPad and iPhone 4, both because of the touch-screen (no Kindle “five-way controller”) and the iPhone 4’s Retina Display screen.